 Invezz is an independent platform with the goal of helping users achieve financial freedom.
 In order to fund our work, we partner with advertisers who compensate us for users that Invezz refers to their services.
 While our reviews and assessments of each product on the site are independent and unbiased, brands may pay to appear higher up our table rankings or place ads in specific areas of the site.
 The order in which products and services appear on Invezz does not represent an endorsement from us, and please be aware that there may be other platforms available to you than the products and services that appear on our website.
 Read more about how we make money >

 How to buy Compound online

 This is an introductory guide to Compound, where you can find out what it is and how it works.
-If you’re interested in learning more about the software or just want to buy the COMP coin, this is a good place to start.
+If you’re interested in learning more about the software or just want to find out where to buy it, this is a good place to start.

 Compare where to buy Compound, and open an account

 If you’re ready to buy straight away, sign up for one of the brokers below.
 These are some of the top crypto brokers around, that have been vetted and reviewed by our team of experts.
-If you want to learn more about Compound before you buy, keep reading.
+If you want to learn more about Compound beforehand, keep reading.

 What is Compound?

 Compound is software that lets you borrow and lend cryptocurrency.
 Anyone can take out a loan or deposit coins and start earning interest instantly, without needing the approval of a financial institution.
 It uses the COMP token as an incentive, to reward those who provide liquidity or pay off their loans on time.

 Compound is a key player in the growing world of decentralised finance.
 Offering loans without things like credit checks and a place to earn interest on crypto assets is already quite big business.
 Since 2018 it has raised over $30m in a series of funding rounds and the Coinbase exchange is a notable early backer.